Using Celery with Django

 celery -A your_project_name worker -l info

-Replace your_project_name with your actual project name.
-The -l info flag sets the logging level to info, providing useful output about task execution.
-[1]
+Replace your_project_name with your actual project name. -l info sets the worker log level.

 Step 1: Create a Celery User and Group